rust-lang/wg-async/rfc-drafts/stream.md

 async_gen_fn().adapter1().adapter2().pin_somehow()
 ```

 Pinning at the end, like with a stream, lets you build and return those adapters and then apply pinning at the end.
-This may be the more efficient setup and implies that, in order to have a `gen fn` that produces iterators, we will need to potentially disalllow borrowing yields or implement some kind of `PinnedIterator` trait that can be "adapted" into an iterator by pinning.
+This may be the more efficient setup and implies that, in order to have a `gen fn` that produces iterators, we will need to potentially disallow borrowing yields or implement some kind of `PinnedIterator` trait that can be "adapted" into an iterator by pinning.

 For example: